mihirobendre/my-coe332-hws/homework07/README.md

 ## Instructions and Examples for Jobs-API (query commands w/ expected outputs):

 First, use this POST method to add a new job to the queue, which also shows the job's current status and values.
-Utilizes "hgnc_id" and "name" (required) parameters:
+The program is currently only capable of handling the "hgnc_id" and "name" (required) parameters, which can take any value (replace '1' and '2' with arbitrary values of your choosing):
 - `curl localhost:5000/jobs -X POST -d '{"hgnc_id":1, "name":2}' -H "Content-Type: application/json"`
 - Example output: `{
   "hgnc_id": 1,